 First, a brief paragraph on how Dramatica was designed to tackle story structure, and then an explanation of what StoryWeaver is designed to do...

 While Dramatica deals with the underlying structure of a story, StoryWeaver deals with the subject matter.
 Nobody sits down to write a great structure.
-We write (and audiences and readers come to our work) because of passion -
+We write (and audiences and readers come to our work) because of passion - the author to express his or hers, the audience/reader to ignite its own.
+What makes us passionate is not the structure, but the subject matter - be it a historical romance, a sci-fi epic, or a true-to-life experience.

 The final big difference between StoryWeaver and ANY of the other programs, Dramatica included, (and also what I think is truly revolutionary about StoryWeaver) is that you constantly build on the work you've already done for the story as a whole, rather than working on each piece or step independently and then assembling them together.